-Jumbo Technology, a gaming equipment maker from Taiwan, has started a lawsuit about patent infringement against a well-known live casino company.
-The claim says Lightning-branded games are using Jumbo’s special “dynamic raised odds” innovation.
+Jumbo Technology, a gaming equipment manufacturer from Taiwan, has initiated a lawsuit regarding patent infringement against a well-known live casino company.
+The claim states that Lightning-branded games are utilizing Jumbo’s special “dynamic raised odds” innovation.
 On May 29, in the US District Court for the District of Delaware, Jumbo filed its complaint and accused Evolution of breaking US Patent No. 9,646,459, which was given in 2017.
-This patent covers a system where games like roulette, baccarat, and dice get random bonus odds.
+This patent covers a system in which games such as roulette, baccarat, and dice are assigned random bonus odds.

-In their letter, Jumbo’s legal team explained how the patented idea helps players stay more interested, play for longer, and enjoy games that shift from basic and fixed to lively and not so predictable.
-When talking about online gambling, the lawyers said that having dynamic raised odds makes classic games much more thrilling and unexpected.
-This feature, according to Jumbo, works by giving players an occasional chance at higher payouts but still lets the casino operators keep making money.
+In their letter, Jumbo’s legal team explained how the patented idea helps players stay more engaged, play for longer, and enjoy games that shift from basic and fixed to lively and unpredictable.
+When discussing online gambling, lawyers noted that dynamic raised odds make classic games much more thrilling and unexpected.
+This feature, according to Jumbo, works by giving players an occasional chance at higher payouts while still allowing casino operators to continue making money.

 Jumbo Sues Evolution over Alleged Patent Infringement in Popular Live Casino Games